JeanBaptisteServais/Jojo-detector-/README.md

 </p>

+So we want only a normal object in our dataset.

+- We define 4 categories because rotation isn't the same by inclinaison:

+  - 1) top bot (top up, bot down)

+  - 2) bot top (top down, bot up)

+  - 3) horinzontal leaning

+  - 4) normal

 For that we take the max point, the head and the footer of the current object like that:

 <p align="center">